mellinoe/veldrid-raytracer/README.md

 By default, the ray tracing will be done on the GPU.
 You can change this by setting `_drawModeCPU` to true.
 When drawing on the CPU, you may want to lower the `Width` and `Height` of the output image, as well as the `NumSamples` used.
 These are all found at the top of RayTracingApplication.cs.

 You can force a different graphics API to be used by changing the `backend` variable at the beginning of `RayTracingApplication.Run()`.
 By default, the application will automatically choose the "platform default" graphics API.

+There's two scenes included in the program.
+Uncomment one of the **Create__Scene** methods to use a different scene.

+## See Also

+[Ray Tracing in One Weekend](http://in1weekend.blogspot.com/2016/01/ray-tracing-in-one-weekend.html) by Peter Shirley.
+Most of the general structure of this ray tracer is based on the code from this book.